propsproject/props-protocol/docs/PropsController.md

 ##### Deploy AppToken

 Create and deploy a new AppToken together with its corresponding staking contract.
 The AppToken contract will be owned by the app's designated owner, while the staking contract will be owned by the `PropsController`.
-Optionally, it is possible to specify the percentage of the AppToken owner's minted tokens that should get distributed as rewards to the AppToken staking contract.
+Optionally, it is possible to specify the percentage of the AppToken owner's minted tokens that should directly get distributed as rewards to the AppToken staking contract.

 ```solidity
 function deployAppToken(